 Travel Neck Pillow

-Unbelievably there are still planes that don’t have power sources at the seats, this means your iPhone is probably going to die before you land and you’ll be forced to listen to on-flight music.
+But unbelievably many still planes that don’t have power sources at the seats.
+This means your iPhone is probably going to die before you land and you’ll be forced to listen to on-flight music.

 I had been traveling solo for the last 5 years so I never paid to pre-book a seat or worried about legroom.

 If you’re on a budget and don’t want to pay for the seat reservation check out Seat Guru, which has airline seat maps and a comfort rating system.